HurayrahB/Policy-Quoting-API/README.md

 ## Stack

-Django 5, Django REST Framework, PostgreSQL 16, Redis 7, Docker Compose, GitHub Actions.
+Django 5, Django REST Framework, PostgreSQL 16, Redis 7, React 19, TypeScript, Redux Toolkit, Vite, Docker Compose, GitHub Actions.

 ## Status

 Working CRUD API for applicants and quotes, served from Postgres in Docker Compose.
 Quote pricing runs through a Redis cache with a 5 minute TTL.
 The list endpoint uses `select_related` on the applicant foreign key, with a `django_assert_num_queries` test pinning the query count.
 Tests run on every push via GitHub Actions.
+A React/Redux frontend is served by a Vite dev server, also containerized.

 ## Endpoints